-So there you go.
+So there you go, you know how to eat leftovers and actually have them taste good.
 Now you have no excuse for NOT eating leftovers.
 Again, keep your eye on my Instagram stories (if you have IG!) because it's a straight-up cooking show over there.
 I show what I'm eating and cooking each day, how I prepare it, and how I make it taste delicious to my ÜBER picky family.

 You might be thinking… well that sounds great!
 But also pretty darn time consuming.
 It's alright.
 Having a boring leftovers night every once in a while won't kill ya!
 If you don’t have time to make a transformation?
 Pull ALL the leftovers out and make it a fun family game where each person draws what they’re eating from a basket or hat!
 You could come up with some pretty fun dinner combinations this way…. plus it's a little less boring!